 The most important step is to rinse and wipe the okra dry with a kitchen towel.
-The more moisture you allow, the longer it would take to get rid of the slime from the okra.
-Trim the okra and chop into about 1/2 cm rounds.
+The more moisture you allow, the longer it would take to get rid of the stickiness.
+Trim the ladies fingers and chop into about 1/2 cm rounds.
 Place in a wide microwave-safe bowl.

 - WIPE THE OKRA clean before chopping.

 - SPRINKLE THE SPICES evenly on the okra so they are easier to toss.
 (To show them clearly in the pictures, I dumped the spices on the okra, but found it hard to mix.
 The slime works against you!
 So avoid that mistake.)